harveybc/data-logger/README.md

 ## Installation (Work In Progress, use github installation)

-To install the package via PIP, use the following command:

-> pip install -i https://test.pypi.org/simple/ data_logger

-Also, the installation can be made by clonning the github repo and manually installing it as in the following instructions.
+The installation can be made by clonning the github repo and manually installing it as in the following instructions.

 ### Github Installation Steps
 On Linux use the .sh scripts, on windows use the .bat scripts.